 History reveals that several ancient cultures (especially the ones that have survived the ravages of time, such as India and China), made the prevention of disease and enhancement of life quality their pivotal medical focus.
 In fact, they developed an entire cultural technology; an art and science of living geared towards positive health optimization and disease prevention.
-To improve the quality of life, you need to relax, you may want to click this linkto watch a video or two and calm you shall be.

 In these cultures, disease prevention was never ignored or minimized, even as the indigenous scientists continued to research and develop advanced methods to tackle full-blown disease (which sets in mainly due to lapse of preventative health routine).
 Modern nations have something to learn here and recognize the gap in health care that is growing every day.

 The Gaps in New Medicine

 Bio-medicine, which has held sway for almost a century now, has brought great relief to the suffering.
 Yet there is still a wall that cannot be navigated in spite of developments in bio- technology – the wall of not knowing why disease occurs in the first place.
 Lacking this fundamental knowledge, the gap is filled predominately with symptom management, prolonged sickness, and the naming of multiple, complex disorders that defy cure.

 Our world is ready for a new vision in health and healing.
 New leaders, new concepts, and a new review of our global requirements are the needs of the hour.
 Must we continue to blindly spend natural, financial and human resources in fighting disease when we can prevent it?
 Is humanity ready to navigate a different path – the path of embracing health versus fighting disease?

 If we are open-minded enough to examine our collective human wisdom heritage, we will recognize the wealth of teachings and practices that an ancient and matured science of healing like Ayurveda can offer us in the much-needed dimension of disease prevention and health promotion.